-A comparison of the assets held on 31 January 2024 and at 31 January 2023 is shown in the following table:
+A comparison of the assets held on 31 January 2025 and at 31 January 2024 is shown in the following table:

-Investment Category 31 January 2024 31 January 2023
+Investment Category 31 January 2025 31 January 2024

-Bank Deposits and Cash 1% 2%
+Bank Deposits and Cash 5% 1%

-Money Market Funds 12% 6%
+Money Market Funds 23% 12%

-Global Loan Funds 0% 2%
+Corporate Bonds 40% 49%

-Corporate Bonds 49% 54%
+UK Gilts/ Supranational 25% 28%

-UK Gilts/ Supranational Bonds 28% 27%
+Bonds 2570 2070

-UK Property 10% 9%
+UK Property 8% 10%

 Total 100% 100%

-C.3 Credit Risk
+C.3 Credit risk

-Credit or counterparty default risk represents the risk of default by reinsurance partners and other counterparties holding AICL assets, in line with the Solvency II standard formula approach.
+Credit or counterparty default risk represents the risk of default by reinsurance partners and other counterparties holding AICL assets, in line with the Solvency 2 standard formula approach.
 Investment credit spread risk is discussed in section C.2 Market Risk.

-Counterparty default risk represents 21% of AICL's SCR as of 31 January 2024.
-This risk is comprised of type 1 counterparty risk - primarily the risk relating to reinsurer default and connected party balances - combined with type 2 counterparty risk (the risk relating to overdue premium debt).
+Counterparty default risk represents 21% of AICL's SCR as of 31 January 2025.
+This risk is comprised of type 1 counterparty risk - primarily the risk relating to reinsurer default and connected party balances - combined with type 2 counterparty risk - the risk relating to premium debt receivables.

-The counterparty default risk charge has remained stable over the year.
+The counterparty default risk charge has reduced over the year as a result of lower premium debtor risk from intermediaries.
 The reinsurance counterparty element of the charge remains a relatively small component of required capital reflecting AICL's approach to diversifying its risk exposure through Excess of Loss reinsurance arrangements with a range of counterparties of good credit rating (A- or higher).
 In addition, AICL's motor quota share arrangements are on a 'funds withheld' basis which further mitigates reinsurance counterparty risk.

-Reinsurance payments due to AICL are monitored closely and any overdue payments are managed by the credit control processes.
+Reinsurance payments due to AICL are monitored closely and any overdue payments are managed by the finance function's credit control processes.